ShaoKAi100812/Pendant_Drop_Tensiometry_Prediction/README.md

 # DL_Pendant_Drop_Tensiometry
-Using deep learning method to analyze tensiometry of pendant drop with Pytorch
+Apply deep learning model to analyze tensiometry of pendant drop with Pytorch!
+Click **results.pdf** to see the work :)